 Each swing will respond differently to clubs.
 Follow these basic points to guide you on choosing the best set for your game.

 Best Clubs for Someone Who Slices

-- The longer the blade (or face of the club) the more likely it is for the golfer to able to turn over or release the club through impact.
+- The longer the blade (or face of the club), the more likely it is for the golfer to be able to turn over or release the club through impact.

 - Investigate a graphite shaft with some torque.
-The twist of a graphite shaft again helps the golfer to release the club that will negate the slice spin of a swing that is too steep.
+The twist of a graphite shaft again helps the golfer release the club, negating the slice spin of a swing that is too steep.

-- Look for a club with most weight on the toe.
+- Look for a club with the most weight on the toe.

-- All of these characteristics help someone who slices the ball turn over the blade through impact and limit the slice spin.
+- These characteristics help someone who slices the ball turn over the blade through impact and limit the slice spin.

 Best Clubs for Someone Who Hooks

 - These are clubs that are the opposite of the clubs for someone who slices.

 - The shorter blade with the most weight on the heel is the ideal design to help keep the blade square to the target through impact.